Eugene Ballet Company On Tour

 General Touring InformationView our Touring Schedule

-Eugene Ballet Company has grown to be one of the largest touring companies in the Western United States.
-Visiting an average of five western states and performing The Nutcracker over 25 times each season, Eugene Ballet Company has built upon its reputation to perform high-quality shows in some of the smallest theaters across the United States.
+Eugene Ballet Company has become one of the largest touring companies in the western United States.
+Since its founding in 1978, the Company has visited more than 100 cities in 32 states—from Washington, California, Idaho, Montana, Nevada and Alaska, to Florida, Pennsylvania and New York.
+Visiting an average of five western states and performing The Nutcracker more than 25 times each season, EBC has built its reputation by performing high-quality shows in some of the smallest theaters across the U.S. In 2015 the Company presents 30 performances of The Nutcracker in 16 cities in four states—in less than six weeks!

-Two programs, each headlined by Children of the Raven (Pimble’s work based on the legends of the Pacific Northwest Coast Indians), along with a variety of demonstrations and educational services, were presented in a variety of venues.
-EBC performed on stages ranging from a 7,500-seat Roman amphitheater on the Mediterranean in Tunisia, to a Theatre located in a Hindu temple in Calcutta, India, to a 12th Century fortress in Aleppo, Syria (where equipment had to be loaded in by two donkeys!).
-Other ballet works presented on the tour included Pimble’s Two’s Company, the pas de deux from Common Ground, Columba Aspexit, Tango for Five and Lynda Martha’s Sticks of It.
+Two programs, each headlined by Children of the Raven (Pimble’s work based on the legends of the Pacific Northwest Coast Indians), along with a variety of demonstrations and educational services, were presented in a variety of venues during the USIA tour.
+EBC performed on stages: a 7,500-seat Roman amphitheater on the Mediterranean in Tunisia, a theater located in a Hindu temple in Calcutta, India, and a 12th century fortress in Aleppo, Syria (where equipment had to be loaded in by two donkeys!).
+Other ballet works presented on the USIA tour included Pimble’s Two’s Company, the pas de deux from Common Ground, Tango for Five and Lynda Martha’s Sticks of It.

-The USIA tour marks the third time the EBC has performed abroad.
-Aside from a 1987 tour, in 1989, EBC toured Giselle in Taiwan, the first undertaking by a northwest arts organization.
+The USIA tour marked the third time the EBC has performed abroad.
+In 1989, EBC toured Giselle in Taiwan, the first undertaking by a northwest arts organization.
 This tour included two sold-out performances at the 2,500-seat National Theatre in Taipei, one of the world’s finest new theaters, as well as performances in six other cities in the Republic of China.